Tuol Sleng Genocide Museum: Survivors

 Out of an estimated 20,000 people imprisoned at Tuol Sleng, there were only twelve known survivors: seven adults and five children.
 One child died shortly after the liberation.
 As of mid-September 2011, only three of the adults and four children are thought to still be alive: Chum Mey, Bou Meng, and Chim Meth.
 All three said they were kept alive because they had skills their captors judged to be useful.
 Bou Meng, whose wife was killed in the prison, is an artist.
 Chum Mey was kept alive because of his skills in repairing machinery.
-Chim Meth was held in S-21 for 2 weeks and transferred to the nearby Prey Sar prison.
+Chim Meth was held in S-21 for two weeks and transferred to the nearby Prey Sar prison.
 She may have been spared because she was from Stoeung district in Kampong Thom where Comrade Duch was born.
-She intentionally distinguished herself by emphasising her provincial accent during her interrogations.
+She intentionally distinguished herself by emphasizing her provincial accent during her interrogations.
 Vann Nath, who was spared because of his ability to paint, died on September 5, 2011.
 Norng Chan Phal, one of the surviving children, published his story in 2018.

-The Documentation Center of Cambodia has recently estimated that, in fact, at least 179 prisoners were freed from S-21 between 1975 and 1979 and approximately 23 prisoners (including 5 children, two of them siblings Norng Chanphal and Norng Chanly) survived when the prison was liberated in January 1979.
+The Documentation Center of Cambodia has recently estimated that, in fact, at least 179 prisoners were freed from S-21 between 1975 and 1979 and approximately 23 prisoners (including five children, two of them siblings Norng Chanphal and Norng Chanly) survived when the prison was liberated in January 1979.
 One child died shortly thereafter.
 Of the 179 prisoners who were released, most disappeared and only a few are known to have survived after 1979.
 It was found that at least 60 persons (out of the DC Cam list) who are listed as having survived were first released but later rearrested and executed.